PostgreSQL type support

 enum class Status { PENDING, ACTIVE, COMPLETED }

-val statusType: PgType<Status> = PgTypes.ofEnum("status", Status::valueOf)
+val statusType: PgType<Status> = PgTypes.ofEnum<Status>("status")

 // Define your Java enum

-public enum Status { PENDING, ACTIVE, COMPLETED }
+public enum Status {

-// Create a PgType for it
+// Create a PgType — pass values(), no reflection

-PgType<Status> statusType = PgTypes.ofEnum("status", Status::valueOf);
+PgType<Status> statusType = PgTypes.ofEnum("status", Status.values());

-// Define your Scala 3 enum
+// Plain Scala 3 enum — no extends java.lang.Enum needed

 enum Status: